 Soil moisture retrieval based on the IEM requires specific values of s and l as input.
-Therefore, a single (s{eff} , l{eff})-solution for each (σ^0 , M_v)-observation should be obtained.
-Given the criterion that selected study fields needed to display specific roughness conditions associated with seedbed preparation or rotary tillage, very similar s- and lvalues may be expected for all fields.
-Based on this hypothesis, it was decided to set one of the roughness parameters at a predefined value and calibrate the other parameter, such that one solution is obtained.
-Both options, i.e. predefining, respectively s and / will be analysed and evaluated for different parameter values.
+Therefore, a single ($s{\rm eff}$, $l{\rm eff}$)-solution for each (σ^0 , $M{\rm v}$)-observation should be obtained.
+Given the criterion that selected study fields needed to display specific roughness conditions associated with seedbed preparation or rotary tillage, very similar s- and l-values may be expected for all fields.
+Based on this hypothesis, it was decided to set one of the roughness parameters at a predefined value and calibrate the other parameter, such that a unique solution is obtained.
+Both options, i.e. predefining respectively s and l will be analysed and evaluated for different parameter values.
 From a physical point of view, setting s at a predefined value may be preferred, since this parameter is known to be more accurately measured in the field.
-However, it should be stressed that the

-5 effective roughness parameters do not necessarily have a physical meaning, but rather should be regarded as tuning parameters for the IEM that may improve soil moisture retrieval.
+However, it should be stressed that the effective roughness parameters do not necessarily have a physical meaning, but rather should be regarded as tuning parameters for the IEM that may improve soil moisture retrieval.
 Whether there exists a link between effective and measured parameters is beyond the scope of this paper and could be subject of further research.

-Analysis of effective RMS height and correlation length 4
+4 Analysis of effective RMS height and correlation length

-This section presents examples of the effective RMS heights and correlation lengths 10 that are found when predefining, respectively l{eff} and s{eff} .
+This section illustrates the effective RMS heights and correlation lengths, which are obtained by the IEM, with input of in situ soil moisture measurements and predefined $l{\rm eff}$ and $s{\rm eff}$, respectively.
 Furthermore, it demonstrates the variability in effective parameters between different study sites, or even between different fields of the same site and aims at explaining this variability.
 This analysis forms the basis of the effective roughness modelling (Sect.
 5) and consequently the soil moisture retrieval approach (Sect.
 6).
-15